ardatan/graphql-tools/website/docs/schema-wrapping.md

 * `AddReplacementSelectionSets(schema: GraphQLSchema, mapping: ReplacementSelectionSetMapping)`:  `stitchSchemas` adds selection sets on outgoing requests from the gateway, enabling delegation from fields specified on the gateway using fields obtained from the original requests.
 The selection sets can be added depending on the presence of fields within the request using the `selectionSet` option within the resolver map.  `stitchSchemas` creates the mapping at gateway startup.
 Selection sets are used instead of fragments as the selections are added prior to transformation in case type names are changed, obviating the need for the fragment name.
 * `AddMergedTypeSelectionSets(schema: GraphQLSchema, mapping: Record<string, MergedTypeInfo>)`: `stitchSchemas` adds selection sets on outgoing requests from the gateway, enabling type merging from the initial result using any fields initially obtained.
 The mapping is created at gateway startup.
-* Deprecated: `ReplaceFieldWithFragment(targetSchema: GraphQLSchema, fragments: Array<{ field: string; fragment: string; }>)`: Replace the given fields with an inline fragment.
-Used by original `stitchSchemas` to add prespecified fragments to root fields, enabling delegation `fragment` option.
-Array was parsed at each delegation.